From Apr 29, 2019 to May 23 2019

 There are three assignments:

-- Assignment 1 - is a written submission that enables you to demonstrate your knowledge and understanding of the context and environment for effective workplace mentoring/coaching
+- Assignment 1 - is a written submission that enables you to demonstrate your understanding of the practice required for effective mentoring/coaching within an organisational context

-- Assignment 2 - is a record of the planning, delivery and review of at least 6 hours of mentoring/coaching practice
+- Assignment 2 - is a record of the planning and delivery of at least 6 hours of mentoring/coaching practice

-- Assignment 3 - is a written submission that enables you to reflect on your performance as a mentor/coach
+- Assignment 3 - is a submission that enables you to review your ability to perform effectively as a mentor/coach

 firstname.lastname@example.org or call 01823 270101